arjunsatarkar/borgwrap/README.md

 # borgwrap

-Very opinionated and minimal [BorgBackup](https://www.borgbackup.org/) wrapper to make it easy to back up a single target directory to multiple repositories without unnecessary repetition.
+Very opinionated and minimal [BorgBackup](https://www.borgbackup.org/) wrapper to make it easy to back up paths to multiple repositories without unnecessary repetition.